oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * Signed Txn-Tokens protect the original call context and identity from modification along the call chain.
 * Independent verification at each workload helps prevent unauthorized invocation.
 * Restricting which workloads can obtain Txn-Tokens limits exposure from compromised or untrusted services, including some SBOM-related attack paths.
-* By providing the ability to independently verify the Txn-Token in each workload, it prevents anyone with access to invoke the workload from spuriously invoking the workload.
 * Through the use of digitally signed tokens, it prevents any workload in the call-chain from modifying the context and identity of the original call that initiated the call-chain.
 * By restricting the lifetime of a Txn-Token to just a few minutes and by including a unique transaction identifier, it prevents replay of previous invocations.